 GIAC Reverse Engineering Malware (GREM) Exam Domain

-The Malware Analysis Fundamentals domain is one of 4 exam domains on the GIAC Reverse Engineering Malware (GREM) certification exam by GIAC.
-At 25% of the total exam, this is one of the most heavily weighted domains — mastering it is critical for passing.
+The Malware Analysis Fundamentals domain is one of 8 exam domains on the GIAC Reverse Engineering Malware (GREM) certification exam by GIAC.
+At 13% of the total exam, this domain is important but should be balanced with higher-weighted domains in your study plan.

 IDS (Intrusion Detection System)